sulfo/xml-sitemap-feed/readme.txt

 Installed alongside [WordPress MU Sitewide Tags Pages](http://wordpress.org/plugins/wordpress-mu-sitewide-tags/), XML Sitemap Feed will **not** create a sitemap.xml nor change robots.txt for any **tag blogs**.
 This is done deliberately because they would be full of links outside the tags blogs own domain and subsequently ignored (or worse: penalised) by Google.

+= Uninstallation =

+Upon uninstalling the plugin from the Admin > Plugins page, most plugins optiosn will be cleared from the database.
+However, since by that time the plugin itself is already deactivated, some taxonomies cannot be removed and will remain dormant in the database.
+See notes in the uninstall.php file.

+On multisite, the uninstall.php *can* loop through all sites in the network to perform the uninstalltion process for each site.
+However, this does not scale for large networks so it *only* does a per-site uninstallation when `define('XMLSF_MULTISITE_UNINSTALL', true);` is explicitly set in wp-config.php.

 == Frequently Asked Questions ==